 - Data Analysis: As needed, we will process and graph real world observations to include in our graphics (Python).

 - Science Communication: We will discuss and employ best practices for accessible science communication, including communication strategies, setting goals and assessing their achievement, and understanding the audience.

 Open to all majors, with particular interest in the visual arts, journalism, sciences, and mathematics, including:

 Preferred Interests and Preparation

 We are looking for students who are excited about communicating science to the general public.
 We are looking for a diverse, interdisciplinary cohort of students who should be good communicators interested in working collaboratively with others from different backgrounds.
 We define diversity broadly, including gender and gender identity, sexual orientation, racial and/or ethnic, and students with disabilities.
 We do not expect that any of our applicants will have all (or even most) of the skills listed here, but we hope that each of our students will bring different skills to the table and share the general attributes listed below.
-For Fall 222 we are especially interested in students with graphic design or animation experience.
+For Fall 2023 we are especially interested in students with illustration or animation experience.